Skip to main content

 Growth Hormone Peptides a Stimulatory Approach

-The safety profile of peptides like Sermorelin and Ipamorelin stems from their mechanism of action.
+The safety profile of growth hormone peptides like Sermorelin and Ipamorelin stems from their mechanism of action.
 These are not synthetic growth hormone.
 They are secretagogues, meaning they stimulate the pituitary gland to produce and release its own growth hormone.
 This approach preserves the body’s natural feedback loops.

 If GH or IGF-1 levels rise too high, the body can naturally down-regulate the signal, a safety mechanism that is absent with direct administration of synthetic HGH.
 This makes it a more physiologic approach to optimizing the GH axis, with a lower risk profile for long-term use under medical supervision.